Global Search

 - Context-switching overhead.
 Different syntaxes and filter options per surface.

-- Time-intensive common workflows.
+- Time-intensive workflows.
 Finding a specific attendee inside a specific event required multiple nav and filter steps.

 Launch